Casparbo/param_optimization_pipeline/README.md

 - comparison - reference-vcf

 ## Adding a custom variant caller
-Per default, there is an implementation for variant calling using freebayes and bcftools.
-You can add your own implementation of a variant caller of your choice.
+Per default, there is an implementation for variant calling using freebayes.
+It is possible to add additional custom variant callers.
+The existing implementation for freebayes may be used as a reference.
 The file with the implementation of the variant caller must include a workflow _callVariants_, which will be imported by the main workflow.
+This workflow must return a vcf file and the *param-string*.
+The param string contains the values of all sweeped parameters, seperated by \_.
+Their order should correspond to the order of names defined in the config.
 The variant caller config defines the following params:
 - outdir - the output directory for final results
 - workflow - name of the file that defines the callVariants workflow